Skip to content

 • $AGH_HOME/memory/

-Use one of the backup procedures in Database Operations.
+Use one of the backup paths in Database Operations.
 For unattended hosts, prefer a scheduled cold backup when the daemon can be stopped.
 If it cannot be stopped, use SQLite .backup instead of copying only the main database files.

 CheckPass condition